 Did you take the nDNA vaccine?

 [She sighs.]
 No… I never ended up getting vaccinated because the new Administration or so-called Team Science came in and quickly changed all the priorities of the vaccination program to focus on vaccinating marginalized people first.
 Even though I was born poor in Manila and came to America legally on a slave visa, I ranked at the bottom of the priority list above or at the same level as white people!
 So even if I wanted the vaccine, I would have to wait.

-By now, we were all experts on quickly bagging and stacking our dead residents, and especially the magnetic ones, into neat stacks in the offices of our bosses!
-They no longer complained about our stacking abilities or the piles of dead residents interfering with their mobile reception or wi-fi… [She wipes the tears from her face.]
+By now, though, we were all experts on quickly bagging and stacking our dead residents, including the magnetic ones, into neat stacks in the offices of our bosses!
+So at least they no longer complained about our stacking abilities [She wipes the tears from her face.]

 But then that stupid clown Fredo Ratto came back to our nursing home with his crew of ever-hungry newshounds.
 They did another big primetime Ostrich News Network story about the “wonderful job” our governor had done vaccinating New York state nursing home residents for COVIDsteria.
 He also said that there was “absolutely nothing to worry about” with the nDNA vaccine and that everyone needed to “trust science!”

 I had just worked another 18-hour shift bagging and stacking all of our dead residents into neat stacks in my bosses’ offices.
 I just felt like punching him in the face on live TV!
 Of course, I could not do that because I was working on an H-1b visa.
 I would have been fired and immediately deported back to Manila!
 [She shakes her head.]

 At least this time, that stupid clown Fredo was not coughing all over the place when they turned the news cameras off, and he took off all three of his masks!
 [She frowns again.]